MidnightDreamerX17/skill20/Rules.md

 **Prone** - The character is on the ground.
 A character who is prone gains a +4 bonus to Armor Class against ranged attacks, but takes a -4 penalty to AC against melee attacks.

-**Shaken** - A shaken character takes a -2 penalty on all d20 rolls.
+**Shaken** (forces Concentration) - A shaken character takes a -2 penalty on all d20 rolls.

-**Sickened** - A sickened character takes a -2 penalty on all d20 rolls.
+**Sickened** (forces Concentration) - A sickened character takes a -2 penalty on all d20 rolls.

-**Staggered** - A staggered character may take a single move action or standard action each round (but not both, nor can the character take full-round actions).
+**Staggered** (forces Concentration) - A staggered character may take a single move action or standard action each round (but not both, nor can the character take full-round actions).

 **Stunned** - A stunned creature drops everything held, can’t take actions, and takes a -2 penalty to AC and d20 rolls.